 - The ignition rod is powered for 5 minutes, getting red hot to ignite the pellets

 - The auger rotates intermittently to deliver pellets into the fire-pot

 - The fan runs at full speed to deliver oxygen to the fire-pot

-After about 3 to 4 minutes a big cloud of smoke will be released and by 4 to 5 minutes a fire will ignite in the fire-pot along with a lovely roaring sound, and the temperature in the grill will begin to rise.
-It is as this point that the lid can be shut and cooking temperature set.
+After about 3 to 4 minutes a big cloud of smoke will be released, a fire will ignite in the fire-pot along with a lovely roaring sound, and the temperature in the grill will begin to rise.
+It is as this point that the lid can be shut and target cooking temperature set.

 Once the controller detects the temperature is above 60ºC (140ºF) it goes into automatic operation mode to reach the set temperature.

 In hot weather, and when the target temperature is less than 121ºC, it is a good idea to leave the lid open for another minute to two after the roaring sound is heard.
 This allows some of the heat from the big initial dump of pellets to dissipate, reducing the initial temperature spike, which can easily exceed 100ºC.
 The temperature will slowly come back down, but that extra couple of minutes can reduce the spike and allow the grill to settle more quickly.